nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 ~~~~~~~~~~~~~
 The configuration options will list `Standard only` for the cryptographic algorithms that are not currently available in hardware.
 In this case, the only option to support the feature is through standard mbed TLS software implementations or through nrf_oberon.
-nrf_oberon support (if present) is shown in the next column in the table or in notes.
+If nrf_oberon support is present, it is shown in the next column in the table or in the notes.

 Choice
 ~~~~~~